oostler/ReGainAI-U-of-T-Hack-Winner/README.md

 The architecture is designed for real-time, low-latency interaction between the AI model, the voice interface, and clinical backend services.

 **Frontend Layer:**
-- Built using standard web technologies (HTML, CSS, JavaScript) with WebRTC and MediaStream APIs.
+- Built using standard web technologies (HTML, CSS, JavaScript) with the browser **MediaStream API** for real-time microphone capture.
-- Captures user audio through the browser microphone and streams it directly to the backend.
+- Captures user audio through `navigator.mediaDevices.getUserMedia()` and streams it directly to the backend via a single WebSocket connection.
-- Displays real-time transcriptions and AI responses, while maintaining minimal visual distraction for accessibility.
+- Displays AI responses and live transcriptions in real time through a lightweight, accessible interface.

 **Backend Layer (Node.js + Express):**
 - Manages session lifecycle and OpenAI Realtime API communication.
-- Implements a dual WebSocket pipeline:
-  - One connection for receiving live audio input.
-  - One connection for streaming text and synthesized voice responses back to the client.
+- Maintains a single WebSocket connection for bidirectional audio and text streaming between the client and the OpenAI Realtime API.
-- Maintains ephemeral session tokens for privacy and HIPAA-friendly operation.
+- Generates ephemeral session tokens for temporary, secure API access.

 **Realtime AI Processing:**
-- Uses OpenAI’s Realtime API for low-latency natural language understanding and speech synthesis.
+- Uses OpenAI’s **Realtime API** for low-latency natural language understanding and speech synthesis.
-- Dynamically adapts tone, pacing, and exercise difficulty based on patient responses.
+- Adapts conversationally to patient responses within each session using contextual memory.
-- Session context is stored temporarily in memory to personalize feedback within a session without persisting sensitive data.
+- Session context is stored temporarily in memory to personalize interactions without persisting user data.

 **Email and Reporting Layer:**
-- Utilizes Nodemailer with secure OAuth2 authentication through Gmail SMTP.
+- Utilizes **Nodemailer** with Gmail SMTP for automated clinician summaries.
-- Each completed session generates a structured report object that is serialized into an email body for clinician review.
+- Each completed session generates a structured report object (patient name, date, duration, exercises completed) that is serialized into an email body for clinician review.
-- Future versions are designed to integrate with EHR (Electronic Health Record) systems through FHIR-compliant APIs.
+- Future versions are intended to integrate with EHR (Electronic Health Record) systems through FHIR-compliant APIs.

 ### Data Flow

-1. **Voice Input:** User speaks into the voice-enabled glasses or microphone.
+1. **Voice Input:** User speaks into a microphone connected to the browser.
-2. **Streaming Layer:** Audio is captured and streamed to the backend through a WebSocket.
+2. **Streaming Layer:** Audio is captured via the MediaStream API and streamed to the backend through a WebSocket.
-3. **Realtime AI Processing:** Backend forwards audio to the OpenAI Realtime API, which interprets intent, generates a response, and synthesizes output speech.
+3. **Realtime AI Processing:** The backend forwards audio to the OpenAI Realtime API, which interprets intent, generates a response, and synthesizes output speech.
-4. **Therapy Logic Layer:** The system evaluates progress markers (accuracy, latency, speech clarity) and adjusts exercises accordingly.
-5. **Response Delivery:** The synthesized voice and textual feedback are streamed back to the user in real time.
+4. **Response Delivery:** The synthesized voice and textual feedback are streamed back to the user in real time.
-6. **Session Summary:** Once complete, the session data is compiled and emailed to the clinician.
+5. **Session Summary:** After completion, session data is compiled and emailed to the clinician.

-This closed-loop interaction enables continuous engagement without manual intervention, providing both patients and clinicians with a seamless, data-informed experience.
+This closed-loop interaction enables hands-free, adaptive therapy sessions that keep clinicians informed without manual intervention.

 ## Technology Stack